hugo53/hugo53.github.io/_posts/2013-11-25-cocoapods---easy-but-not-easy.md

 - Lastly, go to [Specs pull page](https://github.com/CocoaPods/Specs/pulls) and press onto ```New pull request``` and fill all require fields to create a pull request.
 Thereafter, wait for Specs' developers merge this request.
 Once they approve the request and merge it, we can use our lib as a Pod by Podfile.

+It is so easy, isn't it?
+But for me, the first time I created a pod, I wonder how pod work and how many necessary steps to make a pod successfully.
+Now, you have a own pod.
+Congratulations!
+Take time to share it as far as possible!